common questions

 There is no set number of sessions required to achieve these goals because every individual comes with their own set of circumstances, histories and personalities.
 However, working somatically can often produce faster results as we resolve the ‘driving force’ behind the problem.

 Yes.
-Please fill out a Client Intake Form and an Information & Consent Form (both linked in the text) prior to your appointment.
-You need to bring them with you for in person appointments, or email them to me at [email protected] for online appointments.
+You will be emailed a Consent Form and Intake Form prior to your appointment.
+You need to complete them and bring them with you for in person appointments, or email them to me at [email protected] for online appointments.

 If you forget (it happens!), you will need to complete the forms during our session which will take up valuable time together.